haskell-game-programming/haskell-game-programming.github.io/SDL/SDL » SDL1.md

 SDL (Simple DirectMedia Layer) is a library that provides an abstraction over hardware and facilitates writing multimedia.

-SDL provides an abstraction to create drawing areas, draw and manipulate pictures, paint images from files, play audio, communicate over the network, and interact with input devices.
+SDL lets you create create windows and drawing areas, draw and manipulate pictures, paint images from files, play audio, communicate over the network, and interact with input devices.